 Next stop is banana fritters, because what could you want on a hot day but a spiced, deep fried banana?
 This package of sweet, crisp batter filled with a boiling molten core of lava-like banana was good, an interesting sidestep in the day of savoury delights, but at the end of the day not quite as special as I might have liked.

 One local sweet treat that people flock to Little India for is something that can only be described as cookie dough-esque (and yes, in case you hadn’t guessed I’ve forgotten it’s actual name and can’t find it online).
 The only difference is that it’s made with chickpeas!
 We stopped at apparently one of best confectioners in the city for some.
 Turns out it is indeed just like cookie dough!
 But it is super sweet.
 Like, sweeter than you can comprehend sweet.
 This particular confectioner had made varieties with ‘about a third of the normal sugar content’, but after two or three bites it was too much sweetness for my cake and dessert loving mouth.
-You buy them normally in fours or fives, goodness knows what the dentist bills are like, but also explains the general levels of overweight people.
+You buy them normally in fours or fives, goodness knows what the dentist bills are like, but also explains a few things about people round about.

 There’s an old joke in our family about not knowing what to have so having a plate with a bit of everything, but at a corner cafe (think portacabin with a side missing, mismatching plastic garden chairs and tables, all under an awning tied to the trees) the dream plate is still very much alive.
 Since we haven’t eaten enough yet it’s a full plate for lunch, eaten (as tradition dictates) with the fingers of your right hand.
 Three curries, two pickles, beansprouts and the house speciality of Spicy Indian Chicken all on one plate, and so delicious it has to be made room for.
 I wish I could cook like this.